 Built with a solid waterproof plastic housing, the Guardian has a peak output of 100 lumens coming from its single LED bulb in day flash mode.
 Weighing in at a claimed 38 grams, the Guardian is amongst the lightest on this list and includes a range of silicone mounting straps compatible with a wide range of seatpost shapes.

 Serfas claim a battery life of between two and a half hours on a high steady high (60 lumens output), and 14 hours on a low (35 lumens) output flash setting.
 In addition to a solid battery life, the Guardian also features an audible alarm system when the battery level reaches under 10 minutes of runtime remaining.

-With eight different modes on offer, expect battery life to range from one hour on the ‘overdrive’ (100 lumens steady) setting through to in excess of 20 hours on an eco flash setting.
+With five different modes on offer, expect battery life to range from two hours on the 50 lumens steady setting through to 19 hours on the day flash setting.
 The seatpost mount is as aesthetically clean as the light itself, however, the optional saddle mount looks to provide a particularly neat mounting solution for those wanting to keep their seatposts uncluttered.

 Confused by lux, lumens and what to look for in a bike light?
 Check out our ultimate guide for all you need to know about lighting up your ride.